Lovebirds

 Lovebirds are quite vocal, actively singing, whistling, and chirping throughout the day.
 Their vocalizations tend to reach a crescendo during the dawn and dusk, but they are not as noisy as some larger birds like macaws and cockatoos.

-Can they talk: Not in the strictest sense of the word.
-As vocal as they are, they keep mostly to talking with each other.
+Can They Talk: Not in the strictest sense of the word.
+As vocal as they are, they keep mostly talking with each other.
 Some individuals may learn to pick up a word or two, but if you want a ‘talking’ bird, a lovebird can hardly be a good choice.

-Regular visits to the vet, a healthy diet, and placement of the cage in a draft-free area usually keeps most illnesses at bay.
+Regular visits to the vet, a healthy diet, and cage placement in a draft-free area usually keep most illnesses at bay.

-Still, there are a few problems, like diarrhea, feather plucking, avian pox, chlamydiosis, and psittacine beak and feather disease that might affect some individuals.
-The signs to help you recognize a sick bird are a loss of appetite, discharge from the eyes or nose, standing on one foot, soiled, fluffed, or plucked feathers, swollen beak, coughing or wheezing, and swollen eyes.
+Still, there are a few problems, like diarrhea, feather plucking, avian pox, chlamydiosis, and psittacine beak and feather disease, that might affect some individuals.
+The signs to help you recognize a sick bird are a loss of appetite, discharge from the eyes or nose, standing on one foot, soiled, fluffed, or plucked feathers, swollen beaks, coughing or wheezing, and swollen eyes.

 Hand-raised lovebirds cost around USD 40-130 depending on the mutation or lack thereof; however, parent-raised lovebirds are available for a lot less.

-- Agapornis, the collective Latin name for all lovebirds, is the combination of two Greek words, ‘agape’ and ‘ornis,’ meaning ‘love’ and ‘bird’ respectively.
+• Agapornis, the collective Latin name for all lovebirds, combines two Greek words, ‘agape’ and ‘ornis,’ meaning ‘love’ and ‘bird’ respectively.

-- If a lovebird pair is kept away from each other for a significant amount of time, once they’re reunited, they can be seen feeding each other frequently to reestablish their bond.
+• If a lovebird pair are kept away from each other for a significant amount of time, once they’re reunited, they can be seen feeding each other frequently to reestablish their bond.

-- Although renowned for their monogamous bond, separations do occur due to the lack of compatibility.
+• Although renowned for their monogamous bond, separations occur due to the lack of compatibility.